pajarorrojo/es-theme-PlayStation-X/README.md

 Thanks and credits:
 -------
-- Fabrice Caruso, for inspiring me with his awesome carbon theme for batocera, and for always updating and performing emulationstation. https://github.com/fabricecaruso
+- [Fabrice Caruso](https://github.com/fabricecaruso), for inspiring me with his awesome carbon theme for batocera, and for always updating and performing EmulationStation
-- Seis, for being the first person to recommend the theme for the batocera's official list https://github.com/seeiis
+- [Seis](https://github.com/seeiis), for being the first person to recommend the theme for the Batocera's official list
-- Lio, for posting the theme on batocera's official list and making it known to the community : https://github.com/lbrpdx
+- [Lio](https://github.com/lbrpdx), for posting the theme on Batocera's official list and making it known to the community
 - Snapouille and Soaresden, for helping with French translation
 - Janderson for helping with Portuguese translation
-- Evgeniy Struchkov [#TheDayG0ne] for helping with Russian translation
+- [Evgeniy Struchkov [#TheDayG0ne]](https://github.com/TheDayG0ne) for helping with Russian translation
 - To the entire batocera team, members and contributors, for making and incredible piece of software and a truly open community
-- Some media files like backgrounds or logos have been selected from the default Carbon theme by @f.caruso
+- Some media files like backgrounds or logos have been selected from the default Carbon theme by [@f.caruso](https://github.com/fabricecaruso)
-- Nexusone and their indomitable ARRM scraping software, which I recommend to keep your media collections always up to date. (http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager)
+- Nexusone and their [indomitable ARRM scraping software](http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager), which I recommend to keep your media collections always up to date

 Youtube Channel:
 https://www.youtube.com/channel/UC8wfrj_tIeX73ICtk7RVgSA